Isolating a Plated Hole From Ground

 Figure 1: Milling machine used with custom tool to rework a circuit board.

 Isolating surface pads from ground or other connections is a scenario played out with remarkable frequency in our facility.
-To make the rework as easy as possible, custom tooling is called for.
-What can you do about it?
+Custom tooling is required to make the rework as easy as possible.

-2. Apply an existing tool to a completely new or unorthodox application.
+- Apply an existing tool to a new or unorthodox application.

 Figure 2: Plated through hole pad reworked with custom hole saw to isolate it from the surface ground plane.

 The last of the three is the most commonplace in our experience.
-These modifications -light machining, grinding, narrowing - are mostly performed on existing tools such as end mills, ball mills, bonding tips, soldering and desoldering tips, and knife blades.
+These modifications — light machining, grinding, and narrowing — are mostly performed on existing tools such as end mills, ball mills, bonding tips, soldering and desoldering tips, and knife blades.

 In most cases, the tooling requirements are unique from job to job.
-Therefore you must perform modification of tools immediately to maintain job efficiency.
-That is why it is so critical to have a level of tool-making/modifying ability in-house.
+Therefore, you must modify standard tools to maintain job efficiency.
+That is why it is so critical to have some level of tool-making/modifying ability in-house.

 The nature of rework and repair is such that time is of the essence.
 In most cases, there is no time to order custom tools.
-A little creativity and practice, plus some basic grinding or cutting tools, will generally get the job done.
+A little creativity, practice, and some essential grinding or cutting tools will generally get the job done.

-Complicating matters was that there were approximately 300 of these boards fully assembled before the error was discovered.
-Of course, the contract manufacturer was under pressure to deliver good working boards to their customer.
-To whom could they turn, in a pinch?
+Complicating matters was that approximately 300 of these boards were fully assembled before the error was discovered.
+Of course, the contract manufacturer was under pressure to deliver good-working boards to their customer.
+Who could they turn to in a pinch?
 They called the experts at Circuit Technology Center to develop a rework solution.

-After a thorough examination of tools, options, and existing procedures, one of our engineers proposed that a miniature hole saw could be used to isolate this pad from the ground while leaving enough of the pad intact so that the diode installed at this location could be re-soldered in place.
+After a thorough examination of tools, options, and existing procedures, one of our engineers proposed using a miniature hole saw to isolate this pad from the ground while leaving enough of the pad intact so that the diode installed at this location could be re-soldered in place.
 The problem was that no hole saw of this small size existed!

 A custom cutter was fabricated by machining away a portion of the cutting end of a carbide end mill, resulting in a tool that would cut a circular pad approximately .020" in diameter.
 (See Figure 2).